 The Green To Gold Program has 3 Options Available

-Green to Gold Information: Come meet a member of our cadre and discuss the Green to Gold Program every Tuesday from 1400-1430 at the Graham Resiliency Training Center on Fort Sill.
+Green to Gold Information: Come meet a member of our cadre and discuss the Green to Gold Program every second Tuesday of the month from 1100 -1300 at the Truman Education Center on Fort Sill.

 1. NON-SCHOLARSHIP OPTION- The Green to Gold Two-Year Non-Scholarship Option Program is available to Soldiers who have completed two years of college, and who can complete their college degree requirements in two years.
 This option also allows for participation in the Army National Guard or Army Reserves in the Simultaneous Membership Program.
 Soldier is discharged from the Army under Chapter 16-2 to attend school full time.
 This option is not competitive -- all soldiers that meet eligibility criteria are accepted.
 Application is submitted to and reviewed by the ROTC department of the college you wish to attend.

 2. SCHOLARSHIP OPTION- Scholarships are awarded for two, three, or four years.
 Must be a High School Graduate or equivalent.
 Soldier is discharged from the Army under Chapter 16-2 to attend school full time for 2, 3, or 4 years.